TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/1-localizing-and-internationalizing-an-extension.rst

 The field ``sys_language_uid`` is used for storing the UID of the language in which the blog is written.
-Based on this UID Extbase choose the right translation depending on the current TypoScript setting in ``config.sys_language_uid``.
+Based on this UID Extbase choose the right translation depending on the current site.
 In the field ``l10n_parent`` the UID of the original blog created in the default language, which the current blog is a translation of.
 The third field, ``l10n_diffsource`` contains a snapshot of the source of